clemenko/sr_tools/workshop/README.md

 There are two basic methods of install, Online and Offline.
 This workshop will assume online.
 If you are curious about the offline install here is [guide](https://github.com/clemenko/sr_tools/tree/main/stackrox_offline). :D

+Please also keep in mind that there are several options for loading images to the cluster.
+Below are two such options.

 ### Install Offline - no registry

 For this workshop we have preloaded the offline tar for you.
 Here is a script that can help automate getting all the parts: https://github.com/clemenko/sr_tools/blob/main/stackrox_offline/getoffline_stackrox.sh.